Left and Center: Andrea circa, 1993

 Davis cooperated completely and went as far as revealing his own role in the kidnapping and murder.
 He cannot he criminally held accountable for Andrea’s disappearance as it would violate his right to a speedy trial.
 The state had a 175 day time gap to file formal charges against him during his false imprisonment charge.
 They did not find any evidence against him at the time and were forced to release him as a result.

-Davis claimed that he and Price left Andrea’s body inside the van until a day after her abduction and death.
-They allegedly drove Andrea’s body to a remote area near State Road 710 since there was a huge response and fraction search underway for Andrea.
+Davis claimed that he and Price left Andrea’s body inside the van until a day after her abduction.
+They allegedly drove Andrea’s body to a remote area near State Road 710 since there was a huge response and search underway for Andrea.
 He claimed that he dug a hole and placed her body in it.
 He also apparently covered her with a black garbage bag and a piece of burlap to keep the dirt from going in her face.

 Brewer testified in 2012 that he remembered seeing a large object inside of a black garbage bag.
 Investigators have been unable to locate Andrea’s remains despite many search efforts.
 Claude Davis passed away from natural causes on July 2nd 2013.
 He apparently died in his home and was 76 years old at the time.

 Davis’s sudden death was said to have seriously compromised the death case against Chester Price since it solely relied on Davis’s testimony against him.
 Despite this, Price pleaded not contest to charges of manslaughter and kidnapping of a child under the age of 13.
-He served approximately 3 1/2 years of a 10 year sentence.
+He served approximately three and a half years of a ten year sentence.

 After serving his prison term, Price signed an agreement in which he will be involuntarily committed to sexual offender treatment under the Jimmy Ryce Act.
 Jimmy was abducted from Florida in 1995 and was later found murdered.
 His case created an act which allows possible re-offenders to be held in treatment.
 Linda and the victims right organization is attempting to prove that Price and Davis abducted Andrea for their own sexual satisfaction.